Jabst/golang-api/README.md

 ### Storage

-The chosen storage mechanism was PostgreSQL because it meets the criteria of having a mechanism to persist data, however depending on the demands of given API it can be changed to the tool that fits the use case the best.
-If an entity is expected to hold millions of records, then AWS DynamoDB as an option for storage could be used if the queries to this entity are very well defined.
+The chosen storage mechanism was PostgreSQL because it meets the criteria of having a mechanism to persist data, however depending on the demands of the given API it can be changed to the storage mechanism that fits the use case the best.

 ### CI/CD pipelines